havenhobbs/havenhobbs/README.md

 # Haven Hobbs

-I am currently a Computer Science major, 2 semesters from graduation.
-I am currently enjoying front-end projects using HTML, CSS, and JS, but end goal is to become a full-stack developer.
+I am a Computer Science major with 2 semesters from graduation.
+I'm currently enjoying front-end projects using HTML, CSS, and JS, but end goal is to become a full-stack developer.
 I've started this process with increased practice in Java and Python.

 ## Languages and Tools